-Appreciate the silence, the hospitality of the hotel and enjoy the spectacular view over the Citadel.
+Appreciate the silence, the hospitality, and the coziness of the hotel and enjoy the spectacular view over the Citadel from the terrace.
 At the on-site restaurant, you can try delicious traditional dishes and taste some Romanian wine.
 Try the homemade PAPANASI (a Romanian traditional fried pastry, doughnut-shaped, served with sour cream and jam topping).

-TIP: The on-site pastry shop has a variety of tasty sweets, tee and coffee.
+TIP: The on-site pastry shop has a variety of tasty sweets, tee, and coffee.
 Try some artisanal ice cream!
-It’s simply incredible!
+It’s so delicious!

-The Rasnov Citadel is an impressive thirteenth-century fortress built on the top of a mountain at 200 meters above the town.
-It dominates Rasnov’s skyline, being a great example of a fort made to protect the community at times of invasion.
+The Rasnov Citadel is an impressive thirteenth-century fortress built on the top of a mountain, 200 meters above the town.
+It dominates Rasnov’s skyline, being a great example of a fort made to protect the community during an invasion.

 At the base of the hill, there is a funicular that takes you to the Citadel.
-For those who want to hike to the Citadel, there is a path on the right-hand side of the funicular.
-It’s quite an easy hike so don’t waste your money on the funicular, unless you really can’t walk.
+There is a path on the right-hand side of the funicular for those who want to hike to the Citadel.
+It’s quite an easy hike so don’t waste your money on the funicular, unless you really don’t want to walk.

 Once at the top, follow the path to the entrance and ticket office.
 It is a self-guided walk through the outer wall and gates and into the inner courtyard area.
 You can let your mind go free and imagine how people lived when the Citadel was operational.
 It is a reasonably well-preserved site with some small souvenir shops and a beautiful panoramic view of Rasnov and the surrounding mountains.